 Idaho Supreme Court: Unmarried gay partner has no custody right

-There are 1 comment on the KSL-TV story from 8 hrs ago, titled Idaho Supreme Court: Unmarried gay partner has no custody right.
+There are 2 comments on the KSL-TV story from 11 hrs ago, titled Idaho Supreme Court: Unmarried gay partner has no custody right.
 In it, KSL-TV reports that:

 The Idaho Supreme Court has denied custody and visitation rights to a gay woman who raised a child with her former partner, reflecting state laws that have not been updated since same-sex marriage became legal in 2014.
 Grandparents, great-grandparents and even first cousins in Idaho can seek custody, guardianship or visitation rights to children in certain circumstances, but an unmarried same-sex partner cannot.